intel/terraform-intel-azure-windows-vm/examples/azure-windows-tdx-vm-existing-network/README.md

 ## Terraform Intel Azure Windows TDX VM
 This example creates an Azure Virtual Machine on Intel® 4th Generation Xeon® Scalable Sapphire Rapids, processors featuring Intel Trusted Domain Extensions (TDX) on Windows VM.
 Thse TDX Intel Confidential Computing VMs are hardned from the cloud virtualized environment by denying the hypervisor, other host management code and administrators access to the VM memory and state.
-The virtual machine is created on Intel Sapphire Rapids n Standard_DC2es_v5 by default.
+The virtual machine is created on Intel Sapphire Rapids Standard_DC2es_v5 by default.

 Supported Intel Confidential Computing VMs with Intel TDX include: